Contrast-Security-OSS/docs/content/user/ui/settings/OrganizationSettings.md

 [Organization groups](user_tsguideset.html#group) can be viewed, created, edited and deleted.
 Organization administrators use groups to designate a user's organization and application role.
 This provides the ability to customize what users can see and do in Contrast.

 ## Users
-Manage users for an organization, including the ability to [add](user_tsguideset.html#user), edit or delete.
-Users can be assigned a default group (or role), be designated for API-Only use, and unlocked if they've been locked out.
+Manage users for an organization, including the ability to [add](user_tsguideset.html#user), edit or delete them.
+Users can be assigned a default group (or role), designated for API-only use and unlocked if they've been locked out.

 ## Security
 Organization administrators can manage [password policy](admin_tsconfig.html#pw), [IP restrictions](admin_tsconfig.html#ip), [two-step verification](admin_tsconfig.html#tsv) and session timeouts.
-In addition, an audit log is available and searchable by keyword and date.
+An audit log is also available and searchable by keyword and date.

 ## API
 Contrast APIs are available to organization administrators for allowing access to other services.
 Get API keys emailed or rotate keys as needed.
 Learn more about it in our [API Documentation](dev_api3.html#openapi).

 ## Integrations
 Contrast offers basic [integrations](user_tsguideset.html#integrate) with various tools including bugtrackers (JIRA, Bugzilla and Serena) and notification channels (Slack, HipChat and generic Webhooks).
-Authorize and connect the tools needed to streamline workflows.
+Authorize and connect the tools you need to streamline workflows.

 ## Servers
 Server Settings provide default configurations to be applied to new servers (agents) being brought on board.
 You can customize these configurations specifically to each environment.

 <a href="assets/images/Server_Settings.png" rel="lightbox" title="Server Settings"><img class="thumbnail" src="assets/images/Server_Settings.png"/></a>

+> **Note:** Administrators are emailed each time a server is licensed.
+As servers go up and down frequently, you may want to setup an email filter for any unwanted traffic.
+Contrast is working on making this configurable in the future.

 ### Log level
 The log level field allows you to control which events are processed by server logging, and can help you more effectively capture events.
 We generally recommend that you run in **ERROR** mode unless a problem occurs and you're asked to collect more metrics by support.

-Our logs follow the general Log4J standard, so we honor their level designations as much as possible.
+Contrast's logs follow the general Log4J standard, so we honor their level designations as much as possible.
 Contrast offers the following log levels:

 * **ERROR:** Designates error events that might still allow the application to continue running.
 * **WARN:** Designates potentially harmful situations.